Social media is constantly changing and has become one of the biggest marketing budgetary items for big brands again in 2023.

 Everything from Coca-Cola’s “Share a Coke” campaign to McDonald’s “Ask a Question” campaign, big brands understand just how much value social media is providing everyone.

 How do you think social media is changing today?
 Is it helping with your small business?
-I’d love to know in the comments below if you believe social media is changing rapidly!
+I’d love to know in the comments below if you believe social media is changing rapidly in 2023.

 - How to Create an Online Course: 3 Things You Need to Know - January 18, 2022